rcammisola/tennis-game-refactoring-kata/README.md

 1. Ongoing game score creation is using unnecessary looping and unclear as to how it's working
     1. Extract method to get player points category / string
     1. Simplify loop to just pull the category for each player's current score and build a score string

+1. Advantage and game won scenarios handled in the same clause mean there are multiple reasons for that to change
+    1. Separate out Win and Advantage
+    1. this was difficult to do with automated refactorings
+    1. Some steps taken
+        1. Pull game over situation to the top level
+        1. Create boolean helpers to determine whether game over/advantage situation is in play
+        1. this made the score difference redundant
+        1. reverted the tied situation check to points equality which is more intuitive check
+        1. added a helper method to get the leading player and use that name to build the string rather than duplicating string building